faucetsdn/udmi/docs/guides/config_nonce.md

 By adding the `-vv` flag to _sequencer_, the system will output more stuff and also include a special `nonce` parameter to config messages and updates.

-For GitHub Actions CI testing, setting the `SEQUENCER_OPTS` secret to `-vv` will automatically enable it there.

 ## Sequencer Output

 If properly enabled, the _nonce_ will show up in the sequencer output, in this case for the specific _system_